SayHelloGmbH/Advanced-WPPerformance/README.md

 ## Description
 This plugin add several performance improvements to your WordPress site.
 ### Moves all scripts to footer
-This option moves all scripts to the footer and adds a defer attribute.
-This makes sure the scripts woun't block the page render process but will stil be executed in the right order. **Caution:** If you have some inline JavaScript that needs jQuery, this could break your site.
+It moves all scripts to the footer and adds a `defer` attribute.
+This makes sure the scripts woun't block the page render process but will stil be executed in the right order.

+**Caution:** Could break some inline JS.
 ### minify assets
 This plugin minifies all CSS and JS Files and caches them.
 It will **not** concenate them.
 This way you are still able to use conditional Assets and if you are using HTTP/2, which I highly recommend, it's not necessary to do so.